jethornton/flexgui/docs/source/ini.rst

 .. note:: Touch themes use tabs set to South for rounding and non touch use tabs set to North.

+.. note:: THEME is checked first then QSS so the first entry found is used.

 To use a custom .qss style sheet you created named `lightflex.qss`
 ::

 	QSS = lightflex.qss

-.. note:: THEME is checked first then QSS so the first entry found is used.
+For more information on style sheets see :doc:`style`

 Startup File
 ------------